lmiller1990/vue-apollo-graphql/ARTICLE.md

 app.listen(5000, () => 'Listening on port 5000')
 ```

 Now run `node server`.
-If you typed everything correctly, and I didn't make any mistakes, visiting `localhost:5000/graphiql` should show:
+If you typed everything correctly, visiting `localhost:5000/graphiql` should show:

-TODO: [screenshot1]
+SS: graphiql_screenshot

 Try executing the query:

+SS: graphiql_query

 Okay, looking good.
 We will come back and implement two more queries, `getLanguage(id)` and `getFramework(id)` soon.
 First, let's see how to access the data using Apollo Client.

 ## Apollo Client

-Apollo Client will let us easily query the server we just build.
+Apollo Client will let us easily query the server we just built.
 You can customize the Apollo Client in a number of ways.
 To let people get started quickly, the team provides a preconfigured client called `apollo-boost`.
 It includes a number of packages, such as:

 - apollo-client: "Where all the magic happens"
 - apollo-cache-inmemory: the recommended cache